 Are you learning Swift, but find yourself writing Swift code with an Objective-C accent?
 Learn some tips on how to make your types take full advantage of all that Swift has to offer.

-Greg is an iOS developer and trainer, and has been on the raywenderlich.com editorial team since 2012.
+Greg currently works on iOS at Instagram, and is a former full-time trainer and video maker on the raywenderlich.com team.
 He has been nerding out with computers since the Commodore 64 era in the 80s and continues to this day on the web and on iOS.
 He likes caffeine, codes with two-space tabs, and writes with semicolons.

 You can find Greg on Twitter, GitHub, or his personal site.

 Review what was covered in our Advanced watchOS video tutorial series.

 Learn about localization on the watch, and how to add translations and test them out in the simulator.